 E-mail; 650-968-1213 ext.
 679

-Mr. Quinn is in his fifth year with the Guidance and Counseling office and his nineteenth year with the English department.
+Mr. Quinn is in his eighth year with the Guidance and Counseling office and his 22nd year with the English department.
 Mr. Quinn has garnered much success as the Advanced Placement English Language teacher at Saint Francis High School.
 He graduated from Santa Clara University with a B.A. in English and holds a M.A. in English Literature from San Francisco State University.
 Mr. Quinn is a member of WACAC and the National Council of Teachers of English.
-In addition to his counseling and teaching responsibilities, Mr. Quinn coaches football and works with the track team.
+In addition to his counseling and teaching responsibilities, Mr. Quinn coaches football and works with the track and field team.

 E-mail; 650-968-1213 ext.
 224

 Mrs. Tasnady is in her 28th year as a guidance counselor at Saint Francis High School and her 37th year in education.
 She completed a Bachelor of Science degree as well as teaching credentials in both English and the Social Sciences at the University of California at Davis.
 A strong passion to counsel teens led to completion of a Masters in Human Development from Pacific Oaks College.
 Mrs. Tasnady has toured hundreds of colleges and universities in an effort to assist her students in making the best college match.
 She is a member of the National Association for College Admissions Counseling, the Western Association of College Admission Counseling, and a trained consultant for the University of California Berkeley Bay Area Writing Project.
 Mrs.Tasnady is also the Moderator of the Stock Market Club.